North Korea fears famine as U.N. says drought halves food production

 In addition to the drought, the government has not properly maintained irrigation canals and other farm infrastructure, Balbi said.

-Rice production in 2015 is expected at 2.3 million tonnes, 12 percent below 2014's shriveled output and considerably lower than the previous five-year average, the FAO said.
+Rice production in 2015 is expected at 2.3 million tonnes, 12 percent below 2014's shrivelled output and considerably lower than the previous five-year average, the FAO said.

-Rice plantings face a "severe contraction" the FAO said based on preliminary information garnered from inside the reclusive state.
+Rice plantings face a "severe contraction" the FAO said based on preliminary information garnered from inside the reculsive state.

-North Korea is under U.N. sanctions because of its banned nuclear program and missile launches.
+North Korea is under U.N. sanctions because of its banned nuclear programme and missile launches.

 The number of hungry people in North Korea has more than doubled in the last two decades, rising to 10.5 million in 2014 from 4.8 million in 1990, according to an FAO report released in late May.